Personal, Commercial, Extended

 Modern teal orange look.
 Use it if you want to make neutral colors slightly bluish.
 This is not an extreme teal orange LUT that looks good with just a few shots but brings a lot of artifacts to others.
 This LUT carefully adds a bit of color separation.
 But you can easily increase it by toning your shot to cyan using color wheels and adding saturation before the LUT (see the “Why only 2 LUTs?” section).

 Common film look.
-More saturated colors (especially reds and skin tones) become darker.
-Blue colors shift towards the teal.
-Greenery separates into sunny yellowish green and into colder deep green colors.
+More saturated colors (especially reds and skin tones) are darker.
+Blue colors are shifted towards the teal.
+Greenery is separated into sunny yellowish green and into colder deep green colors.
 Also, the LUT brings cold shadows and warm highlights with greenish cyan brightest whites.
 True blacks stay neutral.
 It’s up to you to tint them or not.

 The LUTs come in versions for all popular camera profiles:

 Each of these LUTs comes in .cube LUTs in 65x65x65 and 17x17x17 sizes.
 With the latest updated update I also added versions for DCI-P3 delivery, .aml files for ARRI cameras and excluded .3dl LUTs and 33x33x33 and 25x25x25 sizes.
 Otherwise you would get about 1500 LUTs.
 But if you need different sizes or formats you can use free (at least for now) software GrossGrade for LUTs batch conversion.

 Since the LUTs come in 65x65x65 and 17x17x17 sizes, this allows them to be used in field monitors.
 I have not tested them with a large number of field monitors, therefore I can’t guarantee that they are fully supported by your specific monitor.
 So this is just a free product bonus.